all4s3c/EMOBILITYDSML/README.md

+# About
+Electric vehicles (EVs) and their ecosystem have unquestionably made significant technological strides.
+Indeed, EVs have evolved into sophisticated computer systems with extensive internal and external communication capabilities.
+This interconnection raises concerns about security, privacy, and the expanding risk of cyber-attacks within the electric vehicle landscape.
+In particular, the charging infrastructure plays a crucial role in the electric mobility ecosystem.
+With the proliferation of charging points, new attack vectors are opened up for cybercriminals.
+The threat landscape targeting charging systems encompasses various types of attacks ranging from physical attacks to data breaches including customer information.
+In this project, we aim to leverage the power of model-driven engineering to model and analyze EV charging systems at early stages.
+We employ domain-specific modeling language techniques for the early security analysis of EV charging infrastructure.
+Specifically, we use the Object Constraint Language (OCL) for precise specification and verification of security threats as properties of a modeled system.

+# Collaborators
+Anas Motii
+Mahmoud ELHamlaoui
+Robert Basmadjian

 # Running the DSML4EMOBILITY Project

 This guide walks you through the steps to run the **DSML4EMOBILITY** project from GitHub using Eclipse and the Sirius plugin.